College basketball player in Georgia charged with murder

 Street and the four men named in the indictment all face charges including murder, felony murder, attempt to commit armed robbery, aggravated assault with a deadly weapon and possession of a firearm during the commission of a felony.

-Atlanta police investigator James White said in an email that officers responded to a report of a person shot and found Nashiem Hubbard-Etienne, 21, dead in the parking deck.
-Preliminary information indicates it appears to have been a “targeted shooting,” and the investigation is ongoing, White wrote.
+Atlanta police said in an emailed statement that officers responded around 1:45 a.m. on July 16 to a report of a person shot and found Nashiem Hubbard-Etienne, 21, dead in the parking deck.
+Preliminary information indicates it may have been a “targeted shooting,” and the investigation is ongoing, the statement says.

 The indictment filed Oct.
 22 names Street, along with: Cortez Devon Banks, 22; Dontacus Brantley, 20; Johnerton Blake Gilstrap, 21; and Tobias Raynard Wells, 20.